 Flood insurance in Florida: What you need to know

-Much of Florida is prone to flooding, so Sunshine State residents should consider purchasing flood insurance to protect their home and belongings from costly flood damage.
+Much of Florida is prone to flooding, so residents should consider purchasing flood insurance to protect their property from costly flood damage.
+The average cost of flood insurance in Florida is $964 per year.

 Headshot of Pat Howard